We are committed to equity and social justice as a core value of our organization.

-The staff at CAPS is also committed to maintaining awareness that our various cultural lenses have an impact on how we view our colleagues and our students, and we remain committed to dismantling our biases.
+We are also committed to maintaining awareness that our various cultural lenses have an impact on how we view our colleagues and our students, and we remain committed to dismantling our biases.
 This commitment is guided by the professional standards and ethics of our diverse mental health disciplines.
-CAPS commits to these diversity principles and policies out of our profound respect for each student, staff, faculty, parent, family member and colleague within our community.
+We commit to these diversity principles and policies out of our profound respect for each student, staff, faculty, parent, family member and colleague within our community.

 - If you see something, say something.

 When you see discrimination occurring in your daily life, say something.
 However, avoid speaking for other groups of people, rather share your own viewpoints.